 PM14 is aimed at empowering the community and youth through rural service engagement.
 This is primarily achieved through the building of a home for an indigenous family in need of safe housing.
 The building will be completed in 3 days.
 Besides the goal of providing a family with a safe home, we will use this activity as a means of forming bonds.

 After living in the community and becoming better acquainted with the needs and issues of the community, we aim to work with indigenous individuals to build on new and existing ideas of a sustainable business model.

 Additionally, it is important to continuously provide support to these families.
 Therefore, we will work on equipping local students with leadership and mentorship skills, and they will be responsible for ensuring the project’s sustainability.

-Approximately 12,000 indigenous families, knows as the Orang Asli (OA) families live in unsafe housing conditions.
+Approximately 12,000 indigenous families, known as the Orang Asli (OA) families, live in unsafe housing conditions.
 We believe that a human’s basic needs such as shelter should be met above and beyond the rest.

 In terms of the maintenance of the house, we have allocated funds in our budget for the wear and tear of the house.
 We will be using the “Pay It Forward” in which, instead of paying for the homes with money, we encourage the recipients of the homes to ‘pay’ for their houses by committing to building not just their home but two additional homes for their neighbors.
 We will ensure that this concept is carried forward for the next house builds.
 Through this system, we hope to encourage greater community development.